Firewall Technology

 Outbound Rules: Outbound rules specify the types of outgoing traffic permitted to leave the network and often default to allowing traffic out.
 Organizations then specify the types of traffic that should not be permitted to leave.
 For example, blocking ICMP traffic at the private network perimeter can help protect against network scanning and information leaks due to error messages.

 Firewall rules are instructions that tell a firewall which network traffic is allowed and which traffic must be blocked.
 These rules are created based on different parameters such as IP address, port number, protocol, application, and user identity.
-Below are the main types of firewall rules explained in paragraph with points:
+Below are the main types of firewall rules .

 An allow rule permits specific network traffic to pass through the firewall based on defined conditions such as source IP, destination IP, port, and protocol.
 For example, an allow rule can permit web traffic on port 80 or 443.
 This rule is used to let trusted and required services communicate while blocking everything else by default for security.